runjaideep/runjaideep/README.md

-- 👋 Hi, I’m @runjaideep
+👋 Hi, I’m @runjaideep, a Business Analyst and AI enthusiast.
-- 👀 I’m interested in Data Science
+🌱 I’m currently expanding my knowledge in Python, Data Science methodologies, and AI to build impactful solutions.
-- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Data Science projects.
+💞️ I’m looking to collaborate on Data Science projects, AI-based systems, and software development initiatives.

 <!---
 runjaideep/runjaideep is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.